- Assistant Dean for Field Placement; Professorial Lecturer in Law

 Jessica Tillipman is the Assistant Dean for Field Placement and a Professorial Lecturer in Law at The George Washington University Law School.
 Dean Tillipman manages the law school’s externship program, including the supervision of nearly 700 students per year.
-She also teaches an Anti-Corruption seminar that focuses on corruption control issues in government procurement.
+She also teaches a Government Contracts Anti-Corruption & Compliance Seminar that focuses on anti-corruption, ethics, and compliance issues in government procurement.

 Prior to joining GW, she was an associate in Jenner & Block's Washington, DC office, where she was member of the firm's Government Contracts and White Collar Criminal Defense and Counseling practice groups.
 Dean Tillipman joined Jenner & Block after serving as a law clerk to the Honorable Lawrence S. Margolis of the U.S. Court of Federal Claims.

 Dean Tillipman is a Senior Editor of the “The FCPA Blog”—a leading Foreign Corrupt Practices Act resource on the internet.
-She has also published articles on various government contracts and white collar topics, including the Foreign Corrupt Practices Act, suspension and debarment, and government ethics, in Fordham Law Review Res Gestae, the Public Contract Law Journal, Public Procurement Law Review, and Thomson West’s Briefing Papers.
-She recently edited and published a book regarding the reform of the UNCITRAL model procurement law.
+She has also published numerous articles on anti-corruption, white collar crime and government contracts topics, including the Foreign Corrupt Practices Act, domestic corruption, compliance, suspension and debarment, and government ethics.

 BS, Miami University; JD, George Washington University